ISHA0i/ES-CRM/frontend/README.md

 - The "Sr No" (serial number), "Total Types", and "Action" columns in the Inventory table now have fixed widths and are center-aligned for better readability.
 - In the Component table, the "Unit Price", "Total Quantity", and "Action" columns are also set to fixed widths and center-aligned.
 - The `sr_no` columns have been removed from the `inventory` and `component` tables in the database schema, as serial numbers are now handled only in the frontend UI.

+## 2024-06 Ant Design v5 Deprecation Fixes

+- Updated `src/pages/admin/Inventory.jsx` and `src/pages/admin/Inventory/Component.jsx` to remove Ant Design v5 deprecation warnings:
+  - Replaced `Dropdown.overlay` with `Dropdown.menu` and refactored `Menu` to use the `items` array instead of children.
+  - Replaced `Drawer.bodyStyle` with `Drawer.styles.body`.
+  - Replaced `Modal.destroyOnClose` and `Drawer.destroyOnClose` with `destroyOnHidden`.
+  - Ensured all `Form.Item` with a `name` prop have only a single child.
+- These changes improve compatibility with Ant Design v5 and React 18+ and remove related console warnings.